Trump Appointee Resigns After Bigoted Comments Surface

 Higbie also criticized the majority of veterans who say they suffer from PTSD, saying that most of them are either "milking" the system for money or lying about their conditions.
 If a veteran acts out because of PTSD, he said, it's because they have "a weak mind."

-In addition to Higbie's own show, he made comments about Muslims and President Obama on online talk radio programs with titles such as "Where's Obama's Birth Certificate" and "Warrior Talk Radio."
+In addition to Higbie's own show, he made comments about Muslims and President Barack Obama on online talk radio programs with titles such as "Where's Obama's Birth Certificate" and "Warrior Talk Radio."